Family / Drama

 The film was carefully shot so that it could be dubbed into a number of different languages.
 If you pay attention you’ll notice that the principal characters often speak with their mouths obscured in some way.
 Sometimes we see their mouth when they start speaking but, as they continue, the camera cuts away.
 That’s because this was shot in Dutch, and this clever camera work means the dubbing is hardly noticeable in the English version.

 An English trailer doesn’t seem available, but the Dutch version still gives a good idea of the look and feel of the film.
 While the English trailer is hard to find, it’s easy enough to find online stores that sell or rent the English film.
+You can now also watch it for free at RedeemTV.com here (you do need to give your email).

 A version of this review first appeared on ReelConservative.com.